Society of United Irishmen: Women

 Mary Ann McCracken took Drennan's test but stood aloof from the "female societies."
 No women with "rational ideas of liberty and equality for themselves", she objected, could consent to a separate organisation.
 There could be "no other reason having them separate, but keeping the women in the dark" and making "tools of them".

-In final months before the rising, the paper of the Dublin society, The Press, published two direct addresses to Irish women, both of which "appealed to women as members of a critically-debating public": the first signed Philoguanikos (probably the paper's founder, Arthur O'Connor), the second signed Marcus (Drennan).
-While both appealed to women to take sides, Philoguanikos was clear that women were being asked to act as political beings.
+In final months before the rising, the paper of the Dublin society, The Press, published two direct addresses to Irish women, both of which "appealed to women as members of a critically-debating public": the first signed Philoguanikos (probably the paper's founder, Arthur O'Connor), the second signed Marcus (Drennan).While both appealed to women to take sides, Philoguanikos was clear that women were being asked to act as political beings.
 He scorns those "brainless bedlams [who] scream in abhorrence of the idea of a female politician".
+Among those who took the Society test in response to the appeal were the writers Margaret King and Henrietta Battier (later hailed, by R. R. Madden, as "the Sappho" of the movement).

 The letters of Martha McTier and Mary Ann McCracken testify to the role of women as confidantes, sources of advice and bearers of intelligence.
 R.R.
 Madden, one of the earliest historians of the United Irishmen, describes various of their activities in the person of an appropriately named Mrs. Risk.
 By 1797 the Castle informer Francis Higgins was reporting that "women are equally sworn with men" suggesting that some of the women assuming risks for the United Irish cause were taking places beside men in an increasingly clandestine organisation.
 Middle-class women, such as Mary Moore, who administered the Drennan's test to William James MacNeven, were reportedly active in the Dublin United Irishmen.

 On the role in the movement of peasant and other working women there are fewer sources.
 But in the 1798 uprising they came forward in many capacities, some, as celebrated in later ballads (Betsy Gray and Brave Mary Doyle, the Heroine of New Ross), as combatants.
 Under the command of Henry Luttrell, Earl Carhampton (who, in a celebrated case in 1788, Archibald Hamilton Rowan had accused of child rape), troops treated women, young and old, with great brutality.